 - Rent Control / Increase Limitations.
-Indiana state landlords can raise rent as long as they send a notice to the tenant.
+Indiana state landlords can raise rent if they send a notice to the tenant.

-- Late Rent Fees.
+- Bounced Check Fees.
 Indiana state landlords may charge up to $25 for bounced checks.

 When Can a Landlord Increase Rent?

-It is illegal, in the state of Indiana, for a landlord to raise rent based on the age, race, religion, nation or origin, familial status, or disability status of a tenant Fair Housing Act.
+According to the Federal Fair Housing Act, it is illegal, in the state of Indiana, for a landlord to raise rent based on the age, race, religion, nation or origin, familial status, or disability status of a tenant.

 How Much Notice is Needed for Raising Rent?